 - The first mission in Deus Ex is to go to Liberty Island and rescue Gunther from terrorists.
 Gunther is much more powerful than the player character JC Denton at this point and can make his own way out if the player gives him any weapon, even a knife, and the only reason he was captured is because he was ordered to suspend an assault at the last minute.
 If the player refuses to give him a weapon (or doesn't have one, which Gunther won't believe), Gunther will tell him that he realises he was ordered to hold back so that Unatco could show off its new "toy", Denton, and will dislike Denton from that point on.

 - In one part of Pool of Radiance, you come across a runaway barbarian princess NPC as she's strangling a kobold.
 Close behind her are a cell with six more dead kobolds and the remains of her bindings.
 She offers to join your party, presumably for protection.
 (Yours, as it turns out.)

-- In Fire Emblem Awakening, one chapter has an unarmed Chrom getting ambushed by a risen, but Lucina sweeps in at the last moment and blocks it.
+- One chapter has an unarmed Chrom getting ambushed by a risen, but Lucina sweeps in at the last moment and blocks it.
 It's pretty dramatic unless Chrom's level is high enough, in which case the Risen might not have been able to deal any damage at all (you can see how much damage the attack would deal on the lower screen, a form of Gameplay and Story Segregation.

 - In Darken, Casper and his partner, Jade, are caught during a break-in in the laboratory of an Evil Overlord wannabe.
 After breaking out of a truly classic Death Trap, Casper rushes to save Jade...and finds her choking the life out of her guard with her chains.
 Of course, that's not how he tells the story, but that's another trope.